 There is so much to love about this delight, from the flaky crust to the ambrosian vanilla bean ice cream and Concord grape jam.
 You can serve it as a sweet dessert or a nice sandwich for tea time.

 While the grape jam filling in this recipe takes a bit of effort, it’s guaranteed to outshine their store-bought counterparts.
 It’s tart and sweet in equal parts, and the flavors are deepened thanks to the time the fruits are simmered over the heat.

 Here is the only tip for baking with grapes: Make sure to create a few vents so that the moisture can escape from the sandwiches.
 Fresh Concord grapes work best in this recipe.
 However, high-quality grape jam or jelly is a nice substitute when the fruit is off-season.

 Focaccia is a classic Italian yeasted flatbread, flavored with olive oil, and topped with herbs, veggies, or even fruits.

-For this recipe, top fresh grapes over oiled pizza dough, add sugar and rosemary, and slip the whole thing into the oven.
+For this refreshing recipe with flatbread, top fresh grapes over oiled pizza dough, add sugar and rosemary, then slip the whole bread into the oven.
 Roasting Concord grapes tightens up the fruit texture and concentrates the natural sweetness.